 Since 1993, Conn has served as visiting professor at the University of Nanjing, in the People's Republic of China.
 He has been appointed a Fulbright Specialist scholar.
 In 2011, and again in 2013, sponsored by the Ford Foundation, Conn lectured in West China on topics in American studies.

 Conn has served as Dean of the College, executive director of the Philadelphia Committee for College Placement, chair of the graduate groups in American Civilization and English, Faculty Master of Robert Hill College House and Community House and deputy and interim provost.
 He was the founding Faculty Director of Civic House, the university's center for community service, and the co-founder and director of the Urban Education minor program.
-Currently, he chairs the Major Gifts committee of the Pennsylvania/Delaware chapter of the Juvenile Diabetes Research Foundation.
+Chairman Emeritus of the Welcome House adoption agency, he currently chairs the Major Gifts committee of the Pennsylvania/Delaware chapter of the Juvenile Diabetes Research Foundation.

 Peter Conn and his wife Terry have four children, Steven, David, Alison, and Jennifer, and (at last count) eight grandchildren.